corb555/Task-Score/README.md

 All variables are provided as floats scaled from 0 to 100.0f.
 This component would be modified to track other types of variables specific to your game.
 This also maintains the Anger score and increases the anger attribute in Attribute Manager whenever the agent receives damage.
+The Attribute Manager can be configured to decrease anger over time.
+The initial value for anger in the Attribute Manager can range from zero for a passive agent to 100 for an aggresive agent.

 ### FPS Variables
 *Health* - 100=healthy, 0=dead  Agent Health